Residents provide ideas for city's future

 • has children that want to remain in the community

 • honors the past, but not dwell in it

 Hamilton said all of the aspirations mentioned are "achievable."
 However, he warned that comprehensive plans are not "magic bullets."

 "Nothing good comes easy.
 You must be patient.
 A project like this goes way beyond planting trees," he said.
 The three-legged stool in creating a good comprehensive plan, he noted, "is people, planet and profit."

-Page 2 of 2 - Hamilton said the planning process will engage the community through a series of public forums and web-based participation tools to allow citizens to have the opportunity to participate in shaping the future of Mexico.
+Hamilton said the planning process will engage the community through a series of public forums and web-based participation tools to allow citizens to have the opportunity to participate in shaping the future of Mexico.